(You are here.)

 In 1900, the Wrights announced a "bicycle pedal that can't come

 unscrewed."
-Pedals were mounted to the crank by threaded posts.
+Pedals were mounted to the crank by threaded spindles.

-On early bicycles, both posts had standard right-hand threads.
+On early bicycles, both crank arms had standard right-hand threads.
 As

 the cyclist pedaled, the action tended to tighten one pedal and loosen the

 other, with the result that one pedal kept dropping off the bike.
-Wilbur
+British

 The bicycle business was good to the Wright brothers, initially.
 In